gmume/gencg_h2201/Day04.md

 ## Drawing machines

 "Create a program that expands, augment, distort, questions, complicate, interpret, improves the act of drawing." was the task to do on day 4.
 How could I interprete this?
 I always found the kind of drawing machins or tools that were alike spyrographs fascinating.
-In my researches I stumbled upon something called benic equation.
+In my researches I stumbled upon something called benice equation.
 It was like everyone uses this to create beautifull spyrograph designs, but I wasn't able to find any more information about it.
 However I was hooked.

 ## Spyrograph
 Based on an idea from Daniel Shiffman I started to create code.
 Soon I was able to animate circles that rotate around each other.